shaw2024/react-todo-app/README.md

 # react-todo-app
 My name is chuck shaw

-I created a REACT todo app for users to add and delete tasks Users add their task on the UI, submit them, then delete them by the completed task buttom
+I created a REACT todo app for users to add and delete tasks' Users add their task on the UI, submit them, then delete them by the completed task buttom.
+REACT UI is the technology.